By Yanell Guillen, Marketing Consultant, Traveler Engagement

 Make a conscious effort to feature diverse voices and perspectives in your communication.
 This can include seeking input from people of different genders, races, ages, nationalities, and backgrounds to understand the challenges they face when traveling and address these in your communications strategy.
 It’s okay to ask for input!
 Your travelers will appreciate that their voices are being heard.

-• Consider creating informational guides that address the needs of different groups of travelers.
+- Consider creating informational guides that address the needs of different groups of travelers.

 Your direct communication with employees is where your efforts will make the biggest impact, so it’s important that you consider the backgrounds and experiences of all your travelers.
 By using inclusive language, featuring diverse voices and perspectives, and incorporating diverse imagery, you can create a communications strategy that will help create a more supportive environment leading to higher engagement among travelers.

-Be sure to stay tuned for our next blog where we will break down four strategies to ensure your internal communications are digitally accessible to all travelers.
+Check out our next blog where we will break down four strategies to ensure your internal communications are digitally accessible to all travelers.